Paolo Boffetta: Research

-Boffetta's specific field of research is the study of environmental factors for cancer.
-He always was very much interested in international collaboration why he was founding member and member of the executive committee of the several international research consortia, e.g. Interlymph – Non-Hodgkin's Lymphoma consortium (2001–08), the ILCCO – Lung cancer consortium (2003-), the INHANCE – Head and neck cancer consortium (2004-), the PANC4 – Pancreatic cancer consortium, the StoP Project – Stomach cancer, and the ILCEC - liver cancer consortium.
+Boffetta's research focuses on environmental risk factors for cancer.
+He has been involved in several international research collaborations and has served as a founding member or executive committee member of multiple research consortia, including Interlymph – the Non-Hodgkin's Lymphoma consortium (2001–08), the ILCCO – Lung cancer consortium (2003–), the INHANCE – Head and neck cancer consortium (2004–), the PanC4 – Pancreatic cancer consortium, the StoP Project – Stomach cancer, and the ILCEC – Liver cancer consortium.